Danger In The Woods

 Following is a list of do's and don'ts that will help keep you in one piece while wild boar hunting:

-1. Always hunt with a partner or means of communication (ex. walkie-talkie or cell phone)
+1. Always hunt with a partner or means of communication (ex. walkie-talkie or cell phone if there is service)

 2. Never approach a wounded animal.